MohammadRafik/Explorer-earth/README.md

 # ExplorerEarth
-The first website i've created. made it with PHP (WITHOUT a framework)
+The first website i've created. made it with PHP without a framework